PoisotLab/ms_network_prediction/manuscript.md

 ## How do we determine what interaction networks are feasible?

 For several decades, ecologists have aimed to understand how networks of many interacting species persist through time.
 The diversity-stability "paradox", first explored by May [@May1974StaCom], shows that under a neutral set of assumptions, ecological networks should become decreasingly stable as the number of species increases.
 However, in the natural world we observe networks of interactions that consist of far more species than May's model predicts [@Albouy2019MarFis].

-As a result, understanding what aspects of the neutral assumptions of May's model are incorrect has branched many investigations into the relationship between ecological network structure and persistence [@Allesina2012StaCri].
+As a result, understanding what aspects of the neutral assumptions of May's model are incorrect has branched many investigations into the relationship between ecological network structure and persistence
+[@Allesina2012StaCri].
 These assumptions can be split into dynamical assumptions and topological assumptions.

 On the topological side, we know that ecological networks are not structured randomly.
 Some properties, like connectance, are highly predictable [@MacDonald2020RevLin].
 Various generative models of food-webs have been shown to fit empirical networks more effectively than random models.
 These typically rely on _network embeddings_---where each node (species) in the network is assigned a value in a latent space, and the resulting network topology is generated stochastically based on properties of the position of nodes in that latent space.
 Generative network models have long used allometry as a single-dimensional latent space---naturally we want to extend this to traits in general [@Allesina2008GenMod].

 The second approach to understand stability is through _dynamics_.
 Early models of community dynamics (Lotka-Volterra, MacArthurs Consumer-Resource Model) rely on the assumption of linear interaction effects.
 However, models of bioenergetic community dynamics have shown promise in basing our understanding of dynamics in food-webs, where the functional response of one species on another is grounded in the understood relationship between allometry and metabolism [@Delmas2017SimBio].

-An additional consideration is that "stability" and "feasibility" have different dimensions---resilience to environmental change, extinction, etc [@Dominguez-Garcia2019UnvDim].
+An additional consideration is the multidimensional nature of "stability" and "feasibility" e.g resilience to environmental change vs extinctions [@Dominguez-Garcia2019UnvDim] and how these different disturbances will propagate along the various level of organisations within a network [@Kefi2019AdvOur], as well as their effect over space such as considering meta-communities and the affect of dispersal/linkages between them in dampening these effects e.g building on the work of @Gravel2016StaCom.

 # Interactions